apple/swift-algorithms/Guides/SlidingWindows.md

 ```

 The resulting `SlidingWindows` type is a collection, with conditional conformance to the
-`BidirectionalCollection`, and `RandomAccessCollection`  when the base collection
+`BidirectionalCollection`, `RandomAccessCollection`, and
-conforms.
+`LazyCollectionProtocol` when the base collection conforms.

 ### Complexity